 Are you looking for the best Napa hotels for meetings, events, and leisure?
 If so, then you clicked on the right blog!

 I’m Danielle Gibson and I have been living in Napa since 2012 and in the Bay Area since 1997.
-I own Danielle Gibson Events, an event company that plans, designs, and produces corporate events, social celebrations, and weddings in Napa Valley, the San Francisco Bay Area, and beyond.
+I own Danielle Gibson Events, an event company that plans, designs, and produces corporate events, social celebrations, and wine styling in Napa Valley, the San Francisco Bay Area, and beyond.
 We are continually scouting out new hotels, restaurants, wineries, and activities which keeps us dialed into the best Napa has to offer.
 If you are looking to have an event in Napa, California we are the event planning company to plan and design it for you!

 Over the years we have only given our industry insight to our dear friends and clients.
 However, now we want to open the vault and share what we truly love about the beautiful Napa Valley with everyone that is eager to visit.